 Volume measurements described in this chapter must reflect the discrete volumes diverted, withdrawn, or released in each measurement time interval and not the cumulative total volume, unless otherwise specified.

-Diverters may use any measuring device or combination of measuring devices along with an accompanying methodology to meet the measuring requirements described in this section.
+Diverters may use any measuring device or combination of measuring devices along with an accompanying methodology to meet the measurement requirements described in this section.

-Diverters may cooperate on a local or regional basis to collectively meet the measuring requirements described in this section.
+Diverters may cooperate on a local or regional basis to collectively meet the measurement requirements described in this section.
 A diverter or group of diverters who collectively measures under multiple claimed water rights must account for the general measurement parameters described in subdivisions (a) and (c) for each separate claimed water right.

 Measurement Location.
 No delivery, use, or significant loss of water due to percolation and evaporation shall occur between the point of diversion (or the location where water is withdrawn or released from a qualifying reservoir) and the measurement location unless such deliveries, uses, or losses are otherwise measured and/or accounted for.